 Who we are: the Beato Bartolomeo Winery is a cooperative with about 700 members.

 It is guided by a Board of Directors, which is appointed by the 700 members and replaced every three years.
 The Board consists of 11 councillors who each represent the areas where the members come from.
-The current chairman is Bruno Gasparotto; his deputy is Fabiola Chilò.

 The company manager is Elvio Forato, a Treviso winemaker with a lot of experience in the Oltrepò Pavese region.